 This is an extraordinarily sad development for advocates of Constitutional government and the Rule of law.

-What it means is that Trump will probably continue his attack on the World Trade Organization and the practical force of the multilateral rules governing international trade in force since the General Agreement on Tariffs and Trade (GATT) was adopted in 1947.
+What it means is that Trump’s attacks on international law and institutions are likely to continue.
+To cite but one among countless examples, it means that he will probably continue his attack on the World Trade Organization and the practical force of the multilateral rules governing international trade, which have been in force since the General Agreement on Tariffs and Trade (GATT) was adopted in 1947.

 To date, Trump has paralyzed the dispute settlement provisions of the WTO by refusing to nominate individuals to the highest panel, depriving it of a quorum and the ability to decide disputes.